 HPC is obliged to manage its case load expeditiously.
 Some cases take longer to process than others for a number of reasons.
 The reasons include requests for adjournments, complexity of the evidence, the number of witnesses involved and sometimes a need to seek information from overseas.
 However, HPC will endeavour to ensure that cases are managed in a way that meets its primary function of protecting the public.

 Action taken at final hearings:

-All HPC determinations are published on our website at www.hpc-uk.org.
-If you would like more information regarding one of the cases listed below please look at our website.
+All HPC decisions are published on our website at www.hpc-uk.org.